dmcooller/S2ZonaConfigurator/README.md

 ### Usage

 1. Place your mods in the `mods` folder.
 It should be in JSON format, not PAK files!
+Some mods can be found [here](https://github.com/dmcooller/S2ZonaMods).
 2. Run the application by double-clicking on the `S2ZonaConfigurator.exe` file.

 You will see the output in the console.
 If everything is successful, the output should be something like this: